 Withdrawing from a course can have financial and academic implications that should be taken into consideration when making this decision.
+If you receive federal financial aid, you may wish to view Dropping or Withdrawing and Financial Aid.

 There are no academic consequences from this action, but there may be financial aid repercussions for this drop if you no longer meet aid qualifications.
 The course will show on your registration history as dropped but will not post on any unofficial or official transcripts and does not count as attempted credit.